 The Best Fatty Liver Diet: Modified Mediterranean Diet

-But based on my own experience in reversing fatty liver as well as talks with other people who did it and also a lot of research, I came to the conclusion that the most important thing for you to reverse it is following a solid fatty liver diet.
+But based on my own experience in reversing fatty liver as well as talks with other people who did it and also after tons of research, I came to the conclusion that the most important thing for you to reverse it is following the best fatty liver diet.

 Choosing the best diet for fatty liver